mate-academy/js_promise_basic_DOM/README.md

 1. Replace `<your_account>` with your Github username in the link
     - [DEMO LINK](https://<your_account>.github.io/js_promise_basic_DOM/)
 2. Follow [this instructions](https://mate-academy.github.io/layout_task-guideline/)
-    - There are no tests for this task so use `npm run lint` command instead of `npm test`
+    - Run `npm run test` command to test your code;
+    - Run `npm run test:only -- -n` to run fast test ignoring linter;
+    - Run `npm run test:only -- -l` to run fast test with additional info in console ignoring linter.

 ### Task: First promises

 In this task you should create 2 promises.
 1. The first promise should be resolved on a `click` on `.logo`.
-2. The second promise should be rejected in 5 seconds.
+2. The second promise should be rejected in 3 seconds.

 That's all.